MewsSystems/gitbook-connector-api/operations/services.md

 #### Availability block state

-* `Confirmed` - Availability can be adjusted and reservations can be added to this block.
+* `Confirmed` - The block deducts availability and can have reservations assigned.
-* `Optional` - Availability can be adjusted, but no reservation can be assigned to this block.
+* `Optional` - The block deducts availability and cannot have reservations assigned.
+* `Inquired` - The block does not deduct availability and cannot have reservations assigned.
+* `Released` - The block deducts availability, but only for reservations assigned to the block before release.
+Remaining availability is returned back to general availability.
+* `Canceled` - The block does not deduct availability and cannot have reservations assigned.

 #### Availability block extent